Master of Statistics (UNSW)

 Oisin is currently working at Neura as a meta-analysis statistician with Ruth Peters and Ying Xu.
 His primary occupation is as a PhD candidate at the Centre for Big Data Research in Health at UNSW Sydney.
 His PhD is focused on approaches to using electronic medical records for evaluation of treatment effectiveness and patient subgroup discovery.
 He has worked for the past 5 years as a statistician/data scientist in healthcare research.

-We know that having high blood pressure increases the chance that we will develop dementia and cognitive decline as we grow older but we are still trying to understand whether using blood pressure lowering treatments (antihypertensives) can help to prevent this.
+We know that having high blood pressure increases the chance that we will develop dementia and cognitive decline as we grow older but we are still trying to understand whether using blood pressure-lowering treatments (antihypertensives) can help to prevent this.
 To explore the relationship between blood pressure, blood pressure lowering and cognition we will combine global data from the highest quality placebo-controlled trials of antihypertensive drugs.
-This project will deliver knowledge and targeted clinical recommendations for antihypertensive use to support reduction of dementia risk.
+Working across three institutions, The George Institute for Global Health https://www.georgeinstitute.org.au/, Neuroscience Research Australia and Imperial College London https://www.imperial.ac.uk/ this project will deliver knowledge and targeted clinical recommendations for antihypertensive use to support reduction of dementia risk.

 DR GAIL KENNING

 To estimate cumulative live birth rates (CLBRs) following repeated assisted reproductive technology (ART) ovarian stimulation cycles, including all fresh and frozen/thaw embryo transfers (complete cycles).
 CLBRs based on complete cycles are meaningful estimates of ART success, reflecting contemporary clinical practice and encouraging safe practice.
 These estimates can be used when counselling patients and to inform public policy on ART treatment.